Small pimples, redness, and other types of skin rashes are common in babies. They are seldom serious and usually disappear on their own.

 - Use only a small amount of mild, unscented soap.
 Soap and hot water tend to dry the skin.

 - If you wish, moisturize the dry areas with an unscented lotion or cream.

 If your baby has a rash or redness as well as dry skin, he could have eczema.
 Talk about it with a health professional.

 Heat rash is characterized by small, round, sometimes raised red spots on the forehead, around the neck, and in the folds of the skin.
 This is a normal reaction when it’s hot out or when your baby has a fever.

 What to do?

-If it’s hot out, don’t overdress your baby so she doesn’t sweat too much.
+If it’s hot out, don’t overdress your baby.
 The heat rash will disappear once your baby is in a cooler environment.

 Crusty patches on the scalp (cradle cap, seborrhea)

 Many babies have yellowish or greyish crusty patches on the scalp.
 They can be in the form of scales or small patches that peel and can sometimes cause itchiness.
 These crusty patches occur when a surplus of oily secretions (seborrhea) is produced or the baby’s hair is frequently washed without being rinsed properly.
 This is a very common problem and is not a sign of infection, allergy, or lack of hygiene.